Admissions

 Tell Us About Your Child

-Mainspring Academy welcomes students ages 5–22 with a wide range of learning, emotional, physical, neurological, and developmental disabilities.
+Mainspring Academy serves students ages 6–22 with a wide range of learning, emotional, physical, neurological, and developmental differences.

-The admissions process begins with the Online Inquiry Form, which collects basic information about your child and allows families to upload recent records such as an IEP and/or psychological evaluation.
+The admissions process begins with the Online Inquiry Form, where families provide basic information about their child and may upload supporting documentation such as an IEP, psychoeducational evaluation, or other relevant records.

 Tour Our School

-A photo ID is required for all adults attending the tour.
-Tours typically last about 30 minutes.
+Tours typically last approximately 30 minutes.
+A photo ID is required for all adult visitors.
 Students are welcome to attend but are not required.

 Document Review & Student Observation